-Weatherstrips are products that require processing know-how, and to ensure reliable Short term profits we are introducing autonomous processes that rely less on operator skill ahead of our use.
+Short term Weatherstrips are products that require processing know-how, and to ensure reliable profits we are introducing autonomous processes that rely less on operator skill ahead of our use.
 We are developing products specifically for quietness, which both reduce wind noise and improve sound insulation performance at high levels.
 Furthermore, with replacing rubber products with plastic products and maximum use of rubber recycling technology, we will contribute to building a sustainable society by replacing existing products with products that contribute to carbon neutrality.

-With no engine noise, sounds that occur with Medium vehicle motion stand out more in electric vehicles and long and the demand for interior quietness will terms increase as these vehicles come into widespread
+Medium and long terms With no engine noise, sounds that occur with vehicle motion stand out more in electric vehicles and the demand for interior quietness will increase as these vehicles come into widespread